TrevyBurgess/AI-Hacks/Devin/Rules/global_rules.md

 - Use IDs for UI elements
 - Use meaningful variable and functions
 - Never use deprecated or obsolete methods
-- Do not eat exceptions
+- Never eat exceptions
+- Always warn users of failed actions
 - Throw exceptions when appropriate.
 Never silently fail.
 - Log all exceptions with full stack trace